-A file extension that is also sometimes known as SSI, SHTML is an HTML file that includes server instructions or server side includes, and is similar to an ASP file.
-This file is commonly used as a method of identifying files that include server instructions and what ones do not, to help load each page as fast as possible.
+A file extension that is also sometimes known as SSI, SHTML is an HTML file that includes server instructions or server side includes and similar to an ASP file.
+This file is used to associate files that include server instructions so all files load as fast as possible.

 A server administrator may set the name of the file extensions to anything; however, the files are commonly either .SHTML or .SSI.
-In addition, an administrator may enable for all files to include executable code; however, enabling this will often cause the server to load slower since the server perform additional tasks for every file opened.
+It is also possible for the administrator to allow all files to include executable code; however, enabling this can cause the server to load slower since the server perform additional tasks for every file opened.

-A web page visitor counter or dynamic content such as a web page calendar are good examples of why a user may use embedded instructions on his or her web page.
-Below are some examples of how a user may implement a Perl script into their web page and other Server Side Includes.
+A web page visitor counter or dynamic content such as a web page calendar are good examples of why a user may want to embedded instructions on his or her web page.
+Below are some examples of how a user may implement a Perl script into their web page or echoing local information to a web page.

 <!--#exec cmd="cgi-bin/mycounter.cgi" -->